 Please visit https://studentaid.gov/debt-relief-announcement/ for the most up-to-date information.

 If you would like to be notified by the U.S. Department of Education when the application is open, please sign up on the Department of Education subscription page at https://www.ed.gov/subscriptions.

 New River Community College (NRCC) offers a variety of financial opportunities for students who need financial assistance.

 The philosophy of the Financial Aid Office is that no qualified student shall be denied the privilege of attending college because of the lack of finances, if funds are available.

 To determine if a student qualifies for aid, the Financial Aid Officer looks at need.
-Need is defined as the difference between the cost of attending the college and the total family contribution (parent contribution and/or student's contribution).
+Need is defined as the difference between the cost of attending (COA) the college and the total estimated family contribution (EFC) as calculated by FAFSA.

-The Military Selective Service Act of 1983-84 states that any student required to register with the Selective Service who fails to do so is ineligible for Title IV student aid Federal Pell Grant, FSEOG, FWS, Federal Perkins Loan (formerly NDSL), Federal Stafford (formerly GSL), Federal PLUS Loans, and State Incentive Grant Program.
+The Military Selective Service Act of 1983-84 states that any student required to register with the Selective Service who fails to do so is ineligible for Title IV student aid - Federal Pell Grant, FSEOG, FWS, Federal Perkins Loan, Federal Direct Stafford, Federal PLUS Loans, and State Incentive Grant Program.